celinaczy/JET-API-Interface/README.md

 </details>
 <details>
 <summary> Option 3: Download ZIP </summary>
-If you don't have git bash configured on your machine you can simply download and unpack a ZIP folder with this repo, then install dependencies by running
+If you don't have Git configured on your machine or prefer not to use it, you can simply download and unpack a ZIP folder with this repository.
+Then, install dependencies by running:

 ```
 pip install -r requirements.txt
 ```